Tuesday, November 19, 2024

 • Employee Training: Educate staff on cybersecurity best practices, including recognizing phishing attempts and securing credentials.

-• Incident Response Plans: Develop and regularly update incident response plans to ensure quick and effective action in the event of a breach.
+• Incident Response Plans: Develop and regularly update incident response plans to address and effective action in the event of a breach.

 While Volt Typhoon and Salt Typhoon share common roots as state-sponsored cyber actors, their differing objectives and methodologies highlight the need for tailored cybersecurity measures.